 If you hard-code these settings, especially in the backend, then there may be a problem.
-For example, the number 1,245 will be understood as twelve hundred and forty five in the UK, while it will be understood as one with three decimal points in Russia.
-Likewise, 08/12/2020 will be understood as the twelfth of August in the US and and the eighth of December in Germany.
+For example, the number 1,245 will be understood as twelve hundred and forty-five in the UK, while it will be understood as one with three decimal points in Eastern Europe.
+Likewise, 08/12/2020 will be understood as the twelfth of August in the US and the eighth of December in Germany.

 This is why you must always store numeric and date values in a raw culture-independent format.
 You will only need to apply culture settings when you are ready to display this data to the user.
-And to do so, you apply the culture settings from the user’s browser or their device.
+To do so, you apply the culture settings from the user’s browser or device.

 All dates and times are stored in UTC

-This is the standard way of storing date and time values before applying any timezone-specific offset to to them.
-This is why it’s also way easier to convert UTC to any other timezone than it is to convert them between timezones.
+This is the standard way of storing date and time values before applying any timezone-specific offset to them.
+This is why it’s also way easier to convert UTC to any other timezone than it is to convert them between time zones.

 Most of the inbuilt timezone conversion functionality available in most of the programming languages already assumes that the input date was provided in UTC.
 So implementing this will be easy.

 Another added benefit of this is that, when you store all your dates in UTC everywhere in your backend, different parts of your application will not have to do any additional timezone conversion.

 If you don’t work for a business with an international scope, you have probably not even considered the importance of making your apps localizable.
 Now you know why it’s important.
 You can also see how easy it is to implement.

 Remember, an ounce of prevention is worth a pound of cure.
 Or a gram of prevention is worth a kilo of cure if you are in continental Europe.
 It’s way easier to make your app localizable while never needing this functionality, than retrofitting localization into it when you definitely need it.

 Of course, we haven’t covered how to apply localization an any specific framework.
 This is up to you to learn.
 But every major framework will have a mechanism to do it.
 And the documentation should be easy enough to find.